-The death toll among Egyptians on the hajj pilgrimage in Saudi Arabia this year has climbed to 80, Egypt's health ministry said on Sunday.
+The death toll among Egyptians on the hajj pilgrimage in Saudi Arabia this year has climbed to 85, Egypt's health ministry announced on Monday.

-A 60-year-old man died from a heart attack at dawn on Sunday, the head of Egypt's hajj medical commission Ahmed El-Ansary said, according to state-run news agency MENA.
+An 85-year-old woman from Aswan died from cardiac arrest while in hospital in Medina, the deputy-head of Egypt's hajj medical commission Mohamed Shawky said, according to state-run news agency MENA.

 Deaths from heat exhaustion, fatigue and other natural causes are a common occurrence among pilgrims on the hajj in Saudi Arabia.

-More than 100,000 Egyptian pilgrims performed the hajj this year, according to housing minister Mostafa Madbouly, who headed the Egyptian hajj delegation.
+More than 100,000 Egyptian pilgrims performed the hajj this year, according to housing minister Mostafa Madbouly, who heads the Egyptian hajj delegation.

 Saudi authorities said more than 2.3 million Muslims participated in this year's hajj.

-All Muslims who are able to do so must perform the hajj pilgrimage, one of the five pillars of Islam, at least once in their lifetime.
+All Muslims who are able to do so are requird by Islam to perform the hajj pilgrimage, one of the five pillars of Islam, at least once in their lifetime.